 Nutrition

-This recipe was originally published in September 2015 and was updated in September 2020 to include better recipe tips and photos.
+This recipe was originally published in September 2015 and was updated in October 2023 to include better recipe tips and photos.
+The text and formatting were updated again in November 2025.

 Adapted from Clean Eating Magazine